cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-workflows.md

 The second workflow is named `test_connection_workflow`.
 It is mapped to the `validate_connection` method in module `maintenance_workflows`, and accepts three parameters - `protocol` (a mandatory parameter), `port` (an optional parameter, defaulting to 8080) and `connection_properties`.
 The last parameter has a default value of a map, consisting of 2 entries - `timeout_seconds` and `retry_attempts`.

 The third workflow, `test_unavailable_workflow`, is unavailable, and cannot be executed.
 It might later be made available, by updating the deployment with an altered blueprint, which enables the workflow.

+The fourth one, `test_node_types_availability_workflow`, is available only for the nodes which are of `cloudify.nodes.ApplicationServer` or `cloudify.nodes.WebServer` types or their derivatives.

+The last one, `test_parameters_workflow`, is an example of data-based types used as workflow parameters.
+Notice that even though the parameters' types require a "deployment_id" constraint, it is sometimes omitted, in which case the `deployment_id` of the current deployment will be used.

 {{< highlight  yaml >}}
 tosca_definitions_version: cloudify_dsl_1_4